clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

 By default, DKMS installs modules "in-tree" under :file:`/lib/modules` so the :command:`modprobe` command can be used to load them.

 #.
-Load the installed module with the :command:`modprobe` command
+Load the installed module with the :command:`modprobe` command.

     .. code-block:: bash

        sudo modprobe <MODULE-NAME>

 #.
-Validate the kernel module is loaded
+Validate the kernel module is loaded.

    .. code-block:: bash